September Resolution to Give

 - Give more time to each of my children.
 (Spend 15-20 minutes day of devoted alone time)

 - Give more time to my husband.
 (Plan a weekly or bi-weekly date.
 Picnic in the park, walk around the lake, bowling, portable DVD movie in the car, dance in the moonlight on the back porch)

 - Give more time for myself.
-(Exercise, read a book, spend time with a friend, learn something new, practice talent for 15-10 mins)
+(Exercise by utilizing used commercial gym equipment, read a book, spend time with a friend, learn something new, practice talent for 15-10 mins)

 - Volunteer at the hospital.

 - Hold preemies in hospital.

 - Read the books “The Giver” by Lois Lowry and “The Giving Tree” by Shel Silverstein.

 - Focus service on a family with an active son or daughter in the military.